 How to Grow Onions From Scraps

 Don't throw those scraps away!
-We've put together easy and effortless ways to regrow onions and save $$ on groceries.
+Discover easy and effortless ways to regrow onions and save money on groceries.

 Growing fresh onions from scraps is fun to do.
 It is also rewarding because new growth can occur in a matter of days.
 Plus, regrowing food means saving on groceries, and that is always a good thing.

 Regrowing scallions, or green onions, is a great way to start.
 Here's how to regrow scallions from the root end:

 - Save the bottom third of the scallion and put it in a glass.

 - Fill with water to cover half the stalk, then place the glass on a sunny windowsill.
 Now the magic occurs.
 Often in a mere three days, new green growth will appear at the top.

 - Use scissors to snip off the amount needed for dishes and allow the top to continue to grow.

 - Replace the water with fresh every two to three days.